kainekh/web/README.md

               All verses in a book that match a pattern
           <Book>:<Chapter>/<Search>
               All verses in a chapter of a book that match a pattern
+## Esther and Daniel

+I include the traditional and canonical forms of both books.
+Daniel includes Susanna as 13 and Bel as 14.
+The prayer of the three youths is in the middle 3.

+Esther is different enough in Greek and Hebrew versions that I have included both.
+Access Esther Greek as "esth," "Esther," or "esthg."
+Access the Hebrew version as "esthh".

 ## Build